Gairloch

 Gairloch (/ˈɡɛərlɒx/ GAIR-lokh; Geàrrloch [ˈkʲaːrˠl̪ˠɔx], meaning "Short Loch") is a village, civil parish and community on the shores of Loch Gairloch in Wester Ross, in the North-West Highlands of Scotland.
-A tourist destination in the summer months, Gairloch has a golf course, a museum, several hotels, a variety of shops, takeaway restaurants, a community centre, a leisure centre with sports facilities, a local radio station (Two Lochs Radio), beaches and nearby mountains.
+A tourist destination in the summer months, Gairloch has a golf course, a museum, several hotels, a variety of shops, takeaway restaurants, a community centre, a leisure centre with sports facilities, a local newspaper (Gairloch and District Times), radio station (Radio Wester Ross), beaches and nearby mountains.
 Gairloch is one of the principal villages on the North Coast 500 route.

-The parish of Gairloch extends over a much wider area, including the villages of Poolewe and Kinlochewe, and has a population of 950.
+The parish of Gairloch extends over a much wider area, including the villages of Poolewe, Kinlochewe and Aultbea, and has a population of 950.
 The nearest railway station is located at Achnasheen, and the nearest mainland airport is in Inverness.